Location Management in IP-based Future LEO Satellite Networks: A Review: Approach 2: Locator/identifier split in LEO SatNets

 Location/identity split can enhance mobility in satellite networks.
-However, with the high mobility of LEO satellites, employing the conventional binding (location) update schemes will create a large number of binding updates for both MNs and satellites.
-To mitigate the effect of frequent satellite handover on the binding update rate, the authors of \cite{Zhang2017} and \cite{Zhang2016b} proposed the concept of \acrfull{vap} to make binding update independent of satellite's motion.
-The virtual attachment point stays in fixed position in relative to the ground.
-The VAP scheme decouples the binding of endpoints and satellites into two types of independent bindings: the binding between the endpoint and the virtual attachment point, and the binding between virtual attachment point and physical satellite.
+However, with the high mobility of LEO satellites, employing the conventional binding (location) update schemes will create a large number of binding updates for both MNs and satellites, each with a high binding update rate.
+To mitigate the effect of frequent satellite handover on the binding update rate, the authors of \cite{Zhang2017} and \cite{Zhang2016b} proposed the concept of \acrfull{vap} to make binding update independent of satellite's motion, where the VAP stays in fixed position in relative to the ground.
+The VAP scheme decouples the binding of endpoints and satellites into two types of independent bindings: the binding between the endpoint and the VAP, and the binding between VAP and physical satellite.
 The two independent bindings provide the binding information required for endpoint mobility based on the location/identity split approach.
 Thus, a virtual spherical network consisting of fixed VAPs is superimposed over the physical satellite topology in order to hide the mobility of satellites from the terrestrial endpoints.
-A VAP is created and maintained by the different satellites that pass over the constant network location of VAP.
+A VAP is created and maintained by the satellites that pass over the fixed network location of VAP.
 Then a binding between the MN identity and the fixed virtual attachment point rather than the physical satellite passing over the MN is carefully maintained by an identity-to-location resolution system.
 For the binding of the physical satellites to a certain VAP, the proposed scheme takes advantage of the periodic and predictable LEO satellite movement as well as the satellite predefined constellation topology.
 Thus, on a periodical basis, a group of satellites will be leaving a VAP and rebinding to the next VAP.